assignments-codex/level-1-assignments/week-5/day-2-breakout-task.md

 #### Goal

-Lesson 2 Shapes and Parameters.
-Complete one L2.6 Practice and one L2.7 Assessment.
+App Lab Lesson 2 Buttons and Events.
+Respond to clicks with `onEvent`.

 #### Steps

 1. Open Lesson 2.
-2. Do any one L2.6 Practice.
+2. Add two Buttons and a Label.
-3. Do any one L2.7 Assessment.
+3. Write two handlers using `onEvent` to update the label text.
-4. If time remains, adjust parameters to create a small scene.
+4. Run and verify both buttons work.